toliaqat/xenon-wiki/Task-Service-Tutorial.md

 * The task service: [ExampleTaskService.java](https://github.com/vmware/xenon/blob/master/xenon-common/src/main/java/com/vmware/xenon/services/common/ExampleTaskService.java)

 ## 5.1 The task factory service
 The task factory service is simple and identical in form to most other factory services.
-Most of the functionality is in the base class.
+Most of the functionality is in the base FactoryService class so the derived class is concise.
 The two essential pieces of this code are the definition of the URI (we use /core/example-tasks) and the reference to the class that implements the service

 ```java
 public class ExampleTaskFactoryService extends FactoryService {